xmos/lib_sw_pll/doc/rst/sw_pll.rst

 By running ``sw_pll_sim.py`` a number of operations will take place:

  - The ``fractions.h`` LUT include file will be generated (LUT PLL only - this is not needed by SDM)
- - The ``register_setup.h`` PLL configuration file will be generated for inclusion in your XCORE project.
+ - The ``register_setup.h`` PLL configuration file will be generated for inclusion in your xcore project.
  - A graphical view of the LUT settings showing index vs. output frequency is generated.
  - A time domain simulation of the PI loop showing the response to steps and out of range reference inputs is run.
  - A wave file containing a 1 kHz modulated tone for offline analysis.
- - A zoomed-in log FFT plot of the 1 kHz tone to see how the LUT frequency steps affect a pure tone.
+ - A log FFT plot of the 1 kHz tone to see how the PLL frequency steps affect a pure tone.
  - A summary report of the PLL range is also printed to the console.

 The directory listing following running of ``sw_pll_sim.py`` will be added to as follows::